equitable-equations/fqar/README.md

 aster_profile <- species_profile("Aster lateriflorus", ontario_invs)
 ```

 ## Learn More

 * Read the ${\tt fqar}$ [vignette](https://github.com/equitable-equations/fqar/blob/main/vignettes/fqar.Rmd) to learn how to download and analyze FQAs with fqar.
 * View the help files of any function in the ${\tt fqar}$ package for more examples.

+## Contribute

+To contribute to ${\tt fqar}$ you can fork this repository and create pull requests to add features you think will be useful for users.
+You can also open an issue if you find a bug or wish to make a suggestion.